Home

 Dee's Reply:

-Hands down, you'll find the largest number of beachfront hotels, motels and resorts in the Mid-Cape area, in the villages of West Yarmouth, South Yarmouth, West Dennis and Dennisport.
+Hands down, you'll find the largest number of beachfront hotels, motels and resorts in the Mid-Cape area, in the towns of Yarmouth and Dennis.

 Many hotels and motels in this area have their own private beach.
 Others are just a very short walk or quick bike ride from some of the nicest public beaches on Nantucket Sound.